 If you re-phrase the question, it could potentially make it more confusing.
-When scheduling next sessions or thinking of the length/frequency of the sessions, make sure you allow for the processing time of the person.
-For example, I’ve had to give a week’s notice on any unavoidable changes to my therapeutic routine one student, as they needed time to process and accept it, then to get ready for the next session.
+When scheduling next sessions or thinking of the length or frequency of the sessions, make sure you allow for the processing time of the person.
+For example, I’ve had to give a week’s notice on any unavoidable changes to my therapeutic routine for one student, as they needed time to process and accept it and then to get ready for the next session.

 Make use of interests and hobbies

-Working with a known interest can be a motivator, a theme and an engagement device.
-WWDWD (What Would Dr Who Do?) had become a go to for me when I worked a student who saw everything through the eyes of Dr Who.
-When reflecting on current issues, it was difficult for the student to understand and explain their own thoughts and feelings, so using their special interest of Dr Who made it easier for us both to indirectly approach this subject.
+Working with a known interest can be a motivator, a theme, and an engagement device.
+WWDWD (What Would Dr Who Do?) had become a go-to for me when I worked as a student who saw everything through the eyes of Dr Who.
+When reflecting on current issues, it was difficult for the student to understand and explain their own thoughts and feelings, so using their special interest in Dr Who made it easier for us both to indirectly approach this subject.

 Make use of visual information

-Everyone has a sensory profile: sight, sound, smell, taste, touch, interception (what is going on in the body), proprioception (awareness of the position and movement of the body).
+Everyone has a sensory profile: sight, sound, smell, taste, touch, interception (what is going on in the body), and proprioception (awareness of the position and movement of the body).
 This is more noticeable in autism.
-People can be hypo (need a lot of input through senses) or hyper sensitive (easily overwhelmed by input).
-Some adaptions I use: lights that can be controlled by a dimmer switch, having a rocker chair, fiddle toys, not wearing perfume.
+People can be hyposensitive (need a lot of input through senses) or hypersensitive (easily overwhelmed by input).
+Some adaptions I use: lights that can be controlled by a dimmer switch, having a rocker chair, fiddle toys, and not wearing perfume.

-This can be linked to black and white/rigid thinking that is common in autism.
-This is why in my setting, we are particularly lucky to have support staff on site, who can encourage the development of CBT skills outside of the session.
-Key people (parent/carer/partner) may also be involved in the session if the person wishes.
+This can be linked to black and white or rigid thinking that is common in autism.
+This is why in my setting, we are particularly lucky to have support staff on-site, who can encourage the development of CBT skills outside of the session.
+Key people (a parent, carer, or partner) may also be involved in the session if the person wishes.

 I think as therapists, we should always be ready to adapt how we deliver our services.
 You never really know what differences or difficulties your service user may have.
 To be more open-minded about how we all interact with the world means that we can accommodate diversity in any form, should they need our help.